 3. Uneekor EYE XO Launch Monitor

-This terrific launch monitor is just about as good as the top dogs on the market while being less expensive.
-However, it’s meant to be mounted overhead as part of a golf simulator setup, so it can’t be taken to the range or anywhere else.
+Its performance is very close to the top dogs on the market while being considerably less expensive.
+However, it’s meant to be mounted overhead as part of a golf simulator, so it can’t be taken to the range or easily moved around once installed.

 Two high-speed cameras record at over 3000 fps, and with the help of advanced sensors, detailed parameters related to club path and ball impact are tracked.
 Full performance is delivered on shots from 10 cm to 435 yards.